 A failure of an arbitrator to comply with a requirement of this Subdivision does not affect the validity of a decision.

-[Section 214 inserted by No. 42 of 2004 s.
+[Section 214 inserted: No. 42 of 2004 s.
 130.]

 215. When decision has effect

 (1) A decision of an arbitrator comes into effect immediately after it is given, or at such later time as is specified in it.